Rakin106/Rakin106/README.md

 ## About Me
 Welcome to My GitHub Profile

-I’m Rakin Bhuiyan, a Computer Engineering student at Politecnico di Torino with a strong passion for Artificial Intelligence, Machine Learning, and cutting-edge technology.
-My work revolves around solving problems, building intelligent systems, and continuously expanding my skills in both software development and data-driven solutions.
+Computer Engineering student at Politecnico di Torino, interested in DevOps, cloud, and software development.
+I enjoy understanding how systems work end to end and using tools like Python, Linux, Git, and Docker to build, deploy, and improve applications.
+Right now I am learning more about cloud services, CI/CD, and automation, and I like working on small projects to practice what I study.
+Looking for internships and entry-level roles where I can grow my skills, work in a team, and contribute to real engineering projects.

-Here you’ll find :
+Here you’ll find:

-Academic projects in AI, Machine Learning.
+- Academic projects in AI, Machine Learning.

-Personal experiments with new frameworks, tools, and programming languages
+- Personal experiments with new frameworks, tools, and programming languages

-Collaborative contributions to open-source and research-driven initiatives
+- Collaborative contributions to open-source and research-driven initiatives

 I believe in learning by doing, staying adaptable, and delivering clean, well-documented code.